GamesCrafters/gamescrafters.github.io/content/main/assignments/homefun-pt2.md

 We did not go to the trouble of defining positions this way just out of fear of picking wrong game representations.
 This is kind of mistake is not silent -- when the time comes to use your symbols, you simply would not have the information you need.

 The real reason we choose these mathematics is to "game" abstract strategy games.
-It all starts by taking advantage of the fact that their rulesets are expressed in terms of symbols to begin with (which is what gives them the "abstract" qualifier).
+By involving these constructs, we can take advantage of the fact that their rulesets are expressed in terms of symbols to begin with (which is what gives them the "abstract" qualifier).
 Because they are expressed in terms of abstract symbols (such as game boards or mathematical objects like sets), their histories oftentimes exhibit the structure that the symbols themselves inherently carry.

 This means quite a few things.
 To begin with, we can almost exclusively transact in symbols when analyzing this class of games.
 This is nice, because they are a lot easier to encode than histories (see the [position hashing](#position-hashing) section).
 However, we can also take advantage of much more subtle aspects of these symbols, and use the freedom we have when definining them to our benefit.